 Firm-Wide Mentoring Program – This provides our professional staff with the opportunity for ongoing development of professional skills through facilitating the transfer of knowledge from experienced employees.

-Regular Staff Workshops, Breakfasts and Lunches – These provide opportunities for professional development, collaboration across teams and forums for staff to express how they feel about the firm, and to confirm or discuss if we are tracking towards our vision.
+Regular Staff Workshops, Breakfasts and Lunches – These provide opportunities for professional development and collaboration across teams.
+They also provide forums for staff to express how they feel about the firm, and to confirm or discuss if we are tracking towards our vision.

-Hackathons – We encourage all staff to collaborate and engage in the quarterly Hackathons.
+Hackathons – We encourage staff to collaborate and engage in quarterly Hackathons.
 It is a chance for staff to tap into their creativity and brainstorm ideas about future processes.

 Flexible Work Practices – The firm offers and promotes flexible work arrangements such as working from home, job sharing or working part-time.

-Employee Assistance Program – We recognise that mental health issues are a serious concern in the legal profession, which is why we educate our professional staff and provide a formal confidential employee assistance program where staff can access counselling services free of charge if required.
+Employee Assistance Program – We recognise that mental health issues are a serious concern in the legal profession.
+We educate our professional staff and provide a formal confidential employee assistance program where staff can access counselling services free of charge if required.
 Whilst we have processes in place to regularly engage with our staff in this space, we also ensure that we participate in awareness events including ‘R U OK?’
 Day and Mental Health Month.
-The firm has also been responsive to changing needs of employees in the face of unprecedented challenges such as those presented by COVID-19 (in this instance, initiating a Wellbeing Month during Sydney’s September lockdown to assist with keeping staff healthy and connected during a period of prolonged isolation).
+The firm has also been responsive to changing needs of employees in the face of unprecedented challenges such as those presented by COVID-19 (initiating a Wellbeing Month during Sydney’s September lockdown to assist with keeping staff healthy and connected during a period of prolonged isolation).